 Open source and free to use in commercial and non-commercial applications.

-Getting started is as simple as downloading the latest version of the library, adding it to your project, and then taking a look at the ExampleJava2D and ExampleJOGL sample applications.
-Check out the samples for additional help.
+You can also get started by downloading the latest version of the library, adding it to your project, and then taking a look at the UsingGraphics2D and UsingJogl sample applications.
+Check out the rest of the samples for additional help.

-If you do get stuck though, take a look at the Documentation and Javadocs or start a topic on the forums.
+It's recommend to go through the getting started page first.
+If you do get stuck, take a look at the javadocs or start a discussion on GitHub.